-This application implements FEMA P58 methodology [10] for building damage and loss assessment.
+This application implements FEMA P58 methodology [11] for building damage and loss assessment.
+Details of this implementation are available in [3].
 The following are summary of the assumptions used in this application:

-- The loss assessment procedure uses 6 structural components (Table 5) and 33 non-structural components () are used in loss assessment. - Random samples (1000 realizations by default) are generated for the building assigning random values to the quantity of each element or component. - Uncertainty in the non-structural quantities is based on normative quantities provided by FEMA P-58. - Uncertainty in the structural components quantities is based on statistical analysis of buildings in Tsinghua campus in China. - ATC fragility curves are used to asses the damage.
+The loss assessment procedure uses 6 structural components (Table 5) and 33 non-structural components (Table 6) are used in loss assessment.

+- Random samples (1000 realizations by default) are generated for the building assigning random values to the quantity of each element or component. - Uncertainty in the non-structural quantities is based on normative quantities provided by FEMA P-58. - Uncertainty in the structural components quantities is based on statistical analysis of buildings in Tsinghua campus in China. - ATC fragility curves are used to assess the damage.

-Table 5: Structural components considered in FEMAP58\LU
+Table 5: Structural components considered in FEMAP58_LU